 What do I need to bring with me to my advisor?

-- Make sure you come prepared with your questions ready to be asked.
+- Make sure you come with your questions prepared.

-- Any forms you need to have signed should be brought with you and be filled out before coming to the office.
+- Any forms you need to have signed should be brought with you and should be filled out so that the advisor can spend their time helping you and everyone else, efficiently.

 I like the new Calendar requirements better.
 Can I change Calendars?